Dre Campbell Farm

 Plant Diseases

-To prevent these diseases, you should avoid over-watering your plants.
+To prevent these diseases, avoid overwatering your plants.
 Also, water your plants at ground level and ensure there is plenty of air circulation around them.

-Crop rotation is also an important practice that might help greatly.
+Crop rotation is also an important practice that can greatly help.

 Harvesting Cilantro